lucapette/website/content/writing/the-appeal-of-static-typing.md

 won't convince anyone despite it did convince me.

 Back when worked only with dynamic languages, I came across these talking points many times.
 None convinced me.
-While the experience between these two worlds is very different, what makes it so isn't one big thing.
-It's more a lot of small every day things.
+While statically typed languages and dynamically typed ones are very different in practice, what makes them different isn't one big thing.
+It's a lot of small, every-day things.

-There's something else: it's hard to look for alternatives when you're happy with what you're doing.
+There's something else: it's hard to come across alternatives if you're happy with what you're doing.
 Also, there's definitely nothing wrong with being happy with dynamically typed languages.
-In fact, they're pretty awesome!